By Scott Meacham

 In New York, MaxQ solutions are used to send blood to patients in more than 15 hospitals.
 In Seattle, MaxQ packages are used to move materials to coronavirus testing sites.
 Additionally, MaxQ stepped up by adapting processes and materials to make face shields with plans to supply community hospitals and first responders in Oklahoma who are having difficulty sourcing personal protective equipment.

-From the first time we met the MaxQ team eight years ago as a student team competing in the Governor’s Cup (now Love’s Cup) to today, this founding team’s culture and vision has been to have a measurable, positive impact on patient safety and healthcare.
+From the first time we met the MaxQ team eight years ago as a student team competing in the Governor’s Cup (now Entrepreneur’s Cup) to today, this founding team’s culture and vision has been to have a measurable, positive impact on patient safety and healthcare.
 When we began, we had no idea just how far-reaching that vision would be.

 Scott Meacham is president and CEO of i2E Inc., a nonprofit corporation that mentors many of the state’s technology-based startup companies. i2E receives state appropriations from the Oklahoma Center for the Advancement of Science and Technology.
 Contact Meacham at [email protected]